VNavrockij/rsschool-cv/cv.md

 ---
 **Objective**

-- I am learning programming for iOS.
+- I am learning programming for iOS and HTML/CSS/JS.
 I will become the best professional.
 For this I have all the possibilities, and most importantly a passionate desire (and persistence).
 I want to be surrounded by smart, talented and successful people to surround me.
 ---
 **Education**